snipsco/snips-nlu/docs/source/data_model.rst

 Let's say you are creating an assistant whose purpose is to let you set the color of your connected light bulbs.
 What you will do is define a ``"color"`` entity.
-On top of that you can provide a list of sample colors by editing the entity in your dataset as follow:
+On top of that you can provide a list of sample colors by editing the entity in your dataset as follows:

 .. code-block:: json